7 Content Marketing Trends You Can’t Ignore in 2023

 Depending on the context, the word “trend” isn’t always a good thing.
 Trends can be fleeting or insignificant, like topics on Twitter or the latest in fast fashion.

 But if I’ve learned anything in my decade of content marketing, it’s that many of the things touted as “trendy” one day often become staples of our strategy the next.

 Many thought blogging was a trend.
 Others said the same about social media.
-But looking at the power they both now hold in our marketing and daily lives, you can be sure they are eating their words.
+Heck, even content marketing itself was once seen as a passing whim, but looking at the power these each now hold in our marketing and daily lives, you can be sure many are eating their words.

 So, don’t let the snappy headline fool you.

 The points I’ve outlined below may seem like trendy outliers as we enter 2023, but tomorrow they could be the crutch of your content marketing strategy.
 Here’s what you need to know today.

 A few months ago, Google made waves sharing that about 40% of young people surveyed (aged 18-24 years old) use TikTok or Instagram instead of Google Maps or Google Search.

 This isn’t to say that Google’s dominance in the search space is a thing of the past, but it does show users, especially those in Gen Z, are being more deliberate about how and when they use it in conjunction with other platforms.

 Explaining the shift away from Google, a young user shared with NBC News, "It’s one thing to read about what to do in this area or how this product works, but it’s another thing to see it” — and it makes sense.